 Roaccutane, otherwise known as Isotretinoin, is a very effective medication for the treatment of Acne.
 It is a retinoid and derived from Vitamin A.

-Roaccutane can only be prescribed under strict criteria, either by a Dermatologist or a GP with special qualifications and experience.
+Roaccutane can only be prescribed under strict criteria, either by a Dermatologist or a GP with special qualifications and experience in Dermatology.

-Girls and Ladies require to be on hormonal contraception as Roaccutane can cause serious defects to an unborn baby.
-Pregnancy tests are required before starting and monthly while on treatment.
+Girls and Ladies require to be on hormonal contraception for the month before starting, during treatment and for the month after stopping Roaccutane.
+This is because Roaccutane can cause serious defects to an unborn baby.
+Pregnancy tests are required before starting and every month while on treatment and the month after stopping treatment.

 There have been reports of people experiencing mood changes while taking Roaccutane.
-There’s no evidence that these changes were the result of medication.
+There’s no evidence that these changes were the result of medication, thankfully.

 However, mood questions and questionnaires are used routinely, as precaution only.
 Many patients feel their mood improves as their Acne improves as they feel better about their appearance.